Prishita17/Creative-writing-with-gpt2/README.md

 # Data

-Training will look for a `clean.txt` file in `data/$AUTHOR/clean.txt` - this file should contain raw text - for example the `harry` dataset:
+Training will look for a `clean.txt` file in `data/$AUTHOR/clean.txt` - this file should contain raw text - for example the `prishita` dataset:

 ```shell
 $ head -n 1 data/harry/clean.txt